ChrisTimbol/NetflixClone/README.md

 A Netflix-like application that displays movies by section, with full user authentication, once users are logged in they can 'like' shows to add to there favorite show listing!

 ## Motivation
-I built this project mainly to better my knowledge in tailwindcss, firebase and user authentication.
+I built this project to better my knowledge in tailwindcss, firebase and user authentication.

 ## Screenshots
 ![Screen1](https://user-images.githubusercontent.com/23703863/180576120-1d9646c8-a37c-4404-a5a7-dcb879454bd8.png)